 - Red, warm, sore skin overlying a bone

 - Darkening of your urine after exercise

 Key points about osteoid osteomas

-- Osteoid osteomas are noncancerous tumors of the bone.
-They will not spread to other bones or tissues.
+- Osteoid osteomas are noncancer tumors of the bone.
+They won't spread to other bones or tissues.

 - Dull, achy pain that gets worse at night is the most common symptom.

 - Doctors don’t know what causes osteoid osteomas.

 - They may go away on their own over time.
 Sometimes they will go away after treatment with NSAIDs.